shrnav/Navneet_ATM/README.md

 4)If you want to execute more than one image in one shot then use docker compose.

-create docker compose file.and place it on the parent folder where your Docker file exist.
+create docker compose file, and place it on the parent folder where your Docker file exist.

 5) Check whether you created correct compose file.

 docker-compose config

-6) Run the docke compose file.
+6) Run the docker compose file.

 docker-compose up --build